Floorp-Projects/l10n-central/Windows-l10-central/id/extensions/spellcheck/hunspell/README_permissions.txt

 > Aplogize writing this in English.
 >
 > I mistakenly assumed that GPL v2 license needed to be landed on
-> Floorp for Indonesian from Mozilla is enough, instead Mozilla
+> firefox for Indonesian from Mozilla is enough, instead Mozilla
 > requires all files in their code base to be tri-licensed that is MPL
 > v1.1, GPL v2, and LGPL v2.1.
 You can find links to each license and
 > more information in http://www.mozilla.org/MPL/license-policy.html